An overview of NHS dentistry in England, including a discussion of current challenges facing providers and the Government response.

 NHS dental charges

 The NHS page on help with dental costs sets out which groups are entitled to free dental treatment and how to apply for the NHS Low Income Scheme (LIS) for full or partial help with charges.
-Patients should inform their dentist if they entitled to help with charges – the NHS states that “dentists are not responsible for advising patients on exemptions, and it’s the patient’s responsibility to know if they’re exempt.”
+Patients should inform their dentist if they’re entitled to help with charges – the NHS says “dentists are not responsible for advising patients on exemptions, and it’s the patient’s responsibility to know if they’re exempt.”
 If a patient pays for treatment but thinks they may be entitled to help with charges, they should ask for a receipt and claim a refund, this can be done at the same time as applying to the LIS.

 Many dentists provide a mixture of NHS and private dental treatment, so patients should make sure to clarify whether their treatment is deemed “clinically necessary” and available on the NHS before starting a course of treatment.
-The NHS website states “your dentist must make clear which treatments can be provided on the NHS and which can only be provided on a private basis, and the costs associated for each.”
+The NHS website says “your dentist must make clear which treatments can be provided on the NHS and which can only be provided on a private basis, and the costs associated for each.”